Learn from two wildlife biologists on a bison reserve in Montana, USA

 We have an organic garden that is used to feed the ranch and you will almost assuredly spend some time every day working in it.
 Other tasks may include collecting eggs from our chickens, cleaning out nestboxes or the chicken coop, feed and water, whatever.
 There may also be fence repair, work on water pipes or tanks, or we will put up fences to protect wildlife habitat (we don’t handle the bison, nor will you EVER approach them on foot or by yourselves).
 As wildlife biologists, we are constantly working to improve the ranch for wildlife.
 As such, we have several habitat manipulation projects going on including weeding, putting up fence enclosures to protect aspen and other habitat, stream and pond work to improve the aquatic and riparian areas, checking on, cleaning and repairing bird nestboxes, etc. If you don’t like animals, don’t come here.
 If you are very allergic to animals, same thing.
 We have a dog, cats, poultry, bison – even deer feeding in the front yard (they aren’t pets although they think so).

 Cooking and kitchen duty are all something you can expect to do.
 We grind our own wheat, make our own bread, yogurt, etc, and we often cook using a solar oven in the summer – all kinds of “homesteading” type activities.
 Our ranch runs off of solar power but is tied to the grid.
 There’s no work associated with it, but for those of you interested in making your own electricity, this will be a firsthand experience for you.
 The ranch also relies on wood heat during the winter months, so you may find yourself helping to drag, load or stack wood for either the ranch headquarters (or even for your own campfire in the tipi).
-You will NOT be using a chainsaw or any other major equipment while you are here.
+You will NOT be using dangerous tools or any other major equipment while you are here.
 You may also be asked to help in housework or light cleaning- especially on days when it's raining (or even snowing!)

 One thing about this place - you will not be doing the same thing day after day.
 The help is varied and most of it is really quite fun.
 I mean, there's a reason that we live up here!